aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ## 1) Configuring Certificate Manager on AWS

-The first step is setup a certificate on AWS Certificate Manager, so if you don't have an AWS account create it before following this step.
+The first step is setup a certificate on AWS Certificate Manager (ACM), so if you don't have an AWS account create it before following this step.
+It's possible using ACM in:

+• Elastic Load Balancing
+• Amazon CloudFront
+• Amazon API Gateway
+• AWS Elastic Beanstalk
+• AWS CloudFormation

 ### 1.1) Requesting a public certificate
 Select "Get Started" for provision certificates.
 By default, public certificates are trusted by browsers and operating systems.